 The IDS monitors network traffic and sends an alert to the user when it identifies suspicious traffic.
 After receiving the alert the user can take action to find the root cause and remedy it.
 To detect bad traffic, IDS solutions come in two variations: a Network Intrusion Detection System (NIDS) and a Host Intrusion Detection System (HIDS).

-A NIDS monitors network traffic for threats through sensors, which are placed throughout the network.
+A NIDS monitors network traffic for security threats through sensors, which are placed throughout the network.
 A HIDS monitors traffic on the device or system where it is installed.
 Both of these formats use two main methods of threat detection; signature-based and anomaly-based (we will look at these in more detail further below).

 A signature-based IDS uses a list of known attack behaviors to identify new attacks.
 When network activity matches or resembles an attack from the list the user receives a notification.